abehoffman/ascii-table-formatter/README.md

 ## Now on to the fun part, how you can use it––

-Simply paste your pre-formatted table like the one seen below in the `in.txt`
+Simply paste your pre-formatted table like the one seen below into the `in.txt`

 **NOTE:The table headers are required to be wrapped in `[]`**